isDisplayed, isSelected, isEnabled in Selenium

 Or

-Using the getScreenshotAs method of TakesScreenshot interface, we can take the screenshots in selenium.
+Using the getScreenshotAs method of the TakesScreenshot interface, we can take the screenshots in selenium.

 File scrFile = ((TakesScreenshot)driver).getScreenshotAs(OutputType.FILE);